 Proofread your award submission as a final step.
 Check for inconsistencies and grammar and spelling errors.
 As the writer, you are more likely to overlook your own mistakes.
 So have a colleague or friend proofread the award submission as well.

 Even if you don’t win the award submission, you haven’t wasted your time.
-You can revise and re-use the content in other documents and publications, such as company profiles, proposals and capability statements.
+You can revise and re-use the content in other documents and publications, such as case studies, company profiles, proposals and capability statements.
+You have also gained experience as an award submission writer, so you can do better next time.

-If you are working on an award submission and need assistance, we will be glad to discuss our services with you.
+If you are working on an award submission and need assistance, we will be glad to discuss our award submission writing and editing services with you.